 The power of Nutritional Awareness

 There are no right or wrong, good or bad answers to the above questions.
 Enjoy good food.
-But you can use nutritional awareness to be a driving force for a change allowing you to become the person you are meant to be.
+But you can use nutritional awareness to be a driving force for change allowing you to become the person you are meant to be.
 Denying yourself awareness is denying yourself nutrition for the soul.